 THE PROBLEM WITH HISTORY BASED CAD

 The rejection tag gets back to the originating engineering department.
 The original designer has quit, fired, retired, transferred, etc., so another designer has to rework the part.
-I have worked on history based design systems like Pro/E, Solidworks, Inventor and Solid Edge and it can take 2 to 4 hours just to figure out how the original designer made the part.
+I have worked on history based design systems like Creo, Solidworks, Inventor and Solid Edge and it can take 2 to 4 hours just to figure out how the original designer made the part.
 Then he can modify the part as required.
 Many times some actually rework the part; imagine how dangerous that would be.
 If some other important features was missed.
 This can become a horror show maybe even requiring a compare program.
 This is where the drawing is so important.
 It is a picture in stone in a PDF.

 Let’s say we only need to change a few fillets.
 On an AID (drawing) we just create an ADCN, going to the correct locations and show the change.
 No need to remodel the part.
 That can be done later when you incorporate the ADCN or do a revision to the part as we have done in the past.
 Manufacturing gets the ADCN and modifies the part.
 Modifies the part?
 Now how do they do that?
-Do they have the correct CAD software, probably not, but with the focus on hybrid or direct face editing they can easily make the changes, probably easier and faster than the neophyte 3D CAD engineering.
+Do they have the correct CAD software, probably not, but with the focus on hybrid or direct face editing they can easily make the changes, probably easier and faster than the neophyte on the original 3D CAD system.
 Using the drawing they can now be sure to be creating the correct part.
 Even with this assurance of the correct information you would have to use a Validation Tool to make sure that the part had only the required change.
 The a validation software inspection tool would also be necessary in the design departments to see that the engineering changes were implemented correctly.

 The solution is not more complex data management systems to handle what those that have no applicable knowledge of the engineering process are tying to create.
 But to standardize the documentation in a format that can be easily accessed and effectively utilized.